bcgov/itvr/README.md

 ITVR system statuses and workflow can be [found documented in the flowchart](https://preview.uxpin.com/7f6104a26108508bb185e1b602677a5f91f49724#/pages/148655810/simulate/no-panels?mode=mf)

-## Development

-Unfortunately we do not have a licence to use Docker Desktop at BC Gov. If you are on a mac [here is a blogpost](https://naomiaro.hashnode.dev/replacing-docker-desktop-with-lima-on-mac-os) about how to setup Lima as an alternative solution for development purposes.

-### Backend
+### Development

-The backend and all services are setup to run via docker.
+All services are setup to run via docker.
 To start everything up you can run in the project folder:

 ```sh
 docker-compose up --build
 ```

-This will start up a [postgres](https://www.postgresql.org/) database, a [Django](https://www.djangoproject.com/) web app, and a [MinIO](https://docs.min.io/docs/minio-quickstart-guide.html) service with a private bucket `itvr`
+This will start up a [postgres](https://www.postgresql.org/) database, a [Django](https://www.djangoproject.com/) web app, a [React](https://react.dev/) frontend app, a [Spring](https://spring.io/projects/spring-boot) REST service, and a [MinIO](https://docs.min.io/docs/minio-quickstart-guide.html) service with a private bucket `itvr`

 Add this entry to your `/etc/hosts` file: